Jane LaRoche Award for Excellence in Graduate Instruction

 2. The department chair and/or college graduate director’s letter of nomination

 3. The nominee’s student ratings and other evaluations for all 500‐ and 600‐ level courses taught in the last three years

 4. The nominee’s annual reports and the department chair’s responses for the last three years

 5. The nominee’s (a) independent research/creative activity, (b) work (research projects, grants received, theses directed, internships supervised) with graduate students during the last five years, (c) involvement in graduate course design, curriculum development, or program development during the last five years, and (d) graduated‐related service including committee work and elected positions for the last five years

 6. The number of years the nominee has been a Graduate Faculty member at Winthrop University

 7. A current vitae of the nominee

-March 15, 2012 is the deadline for deans to submit nominations to the Graduate School for the 2012 award.
+February 15 is the deadline for deans to submit nominations to the Office of the Vice President for Academic Affairs.